- Home

 Virginia Woolf’s Orlando is set against ‘The Great Frost’ of 1608 – a period of such extreme cold that birds froze while they were flying and “fell like stones to the ground”.

-Exuberant young nobleman Orlando is a member of Queen Elizabeth’s court who falls for the bewitching Sasha.
-But after Sasha’s betrayal, Orlando becomes frozen in time.
+Exuberant young nobleman Orlando is a member of Queen Elizabeth’s court and falls for the bewitching Sasha.
+But after Sasha betrays him, Orlando becomes frozen in time.
 Three centuries pass, and the young man has transformed into a modern, 36-year-old woman.
 Though somehow, he remains the same person who fell in love on that cold winter’s day in 1608.

 A funny and unusual story that explores the nature of sexuality through history, Orlando is one of Virginia Woolf’s lighter reads.